-Need help with a Patent Filing in Atlanta, Charlotte, Dallas, & Raleigh?
+Need help with a Patent Filing in Atlanta, Austin, Charlotte, Dallas, & Raleigh?

 What is a Patent Application?

 A non provisional or utility patent application is a US patent filing that meets all the requirements set forth by the US Patent & Trademark Office (USPTO).
 Patents in the US generally have a term of 20 years from the date on which the earliest application for the patent was filed.
 The written document of a non provisional patent application comprises a specification, which includes a title, technical field, background, brief summary, brief description of the drawings, detailed description of the preferred and selected alternate embodiments, one or more claims, an abstract, and one or more formal drawings of the invention.
 The drawings must show every feature of the invention specified in the claims.
 Regular patent-applications are examined by an Examiner at the USPTO, which takes at least 18 months.
 The regular application for a patent provides the inventor with an application for patent having a priority date and “patent pending” status.

 How much does a Patent Application cost?